mtingers/acidmesh/README.md

 # WordMesh

 WordMesh is a network of data that is related by input order.
-It creates a memory of data chains to create an N-back context (N can be specified while compiling the dataset).
+It builds a memory of data sequences to create an N-back context (N can be specified while compiling the dataset).
 The memory works as a way to keep the context of a sequence of input or output events.
-An example of this would be keeping the same topic while generating output in response to input while allowing it to drift the more it generates.
+An example of this would be keeping the same topic while generating output in response to input while allowing it to drift the more it generates, depending on the N-back setting.

 ## Concepts
 * Data is stored in a "wordbank" binary tree for quick lookup.